Make a gift online

 All Burbank Animal Shelter volunteer applicants are required to go through LiveScan and a minimal background check.

-Through the Regional Occupation Program (ROP), students receive training at the Burbank Animal Shelter that help prepare them for entry-level employment in facilities such as kennels, pet shops, zoos, and veterinary hospitals.
+Through the Career Technical Occupation Program, students receive training at the Burbank Animal Shelter that helps prepare them for entry-level employment in facilities such as kennels, pet shops, zoos, and veterinary hospitals.

 Students must be 16 years or older, and a junior or senior in high school.
 To enroll, visit your high school Career Center.